jkRoberts/vhost_bash/README.md

 This will disable the current vhost file in sites available, restart apache and then remove the conf file.

 If it doesn't find a site, then it will return a nice message to say it has not found anything.

+#### Help

+`sudo vhost delete testwebsite.com`

+This will disable the current vhost file in sites available, restart apache and then remove the conf file.

 ### Contribution